-Where the Test Project has been circulated to Competitors in advance, NTC shall at their discretion change a maximum of 30% of the work content.
+Where the Test Project has been circulated to Competitors in advance, NTC shall change a maximum of 30% of the work content.
 Please refer to the Competition Rules.

 8.4 Competition rules

 Refer to the competition rules of the Skills Canada National Competition which can be found on our website.